thingsboard/thingsboard.github.io/_includes/docs/user-guide/rule-engine-2-0/nodes/transformation/index.md

+Transformation nodes are the data processing and manipulation components of ThingsBoard's rule engine that modify the content, structure, or format of incoming messages.

+These nodes can transform messages through various operations including field mapping, mathematical calculations, string manipulations, custom scripting, and JSON structure modifications.
+They can extract or combine data fields, apply business logic transformations, and create new messages derived from the existing ones.

+This transformation capability enables rule chains to adapt messages for specific downstream requirements and implement complex processing workflows that prepare data for storage, analysis, or integration with external systems.

 - [change originator](/docs/user-guide/rule-engine-2-0/nodes/transformation/change-originator) — All incoming Messages in the Thingsboard have originator field that identifies an entity that submits Message.
 It could be a Device, Asset, Customer, Tenant, etc..
 - [copy key-value pairs](/docs/user-guide/rule-engine-2-0/nodes/transformation/copy-key-value-pairs) — Copies key-value pairs from message to message metadata or vice-versa.
 - [deduplication](/docs/user-guide/rule-engine-2-0/nodes/transformation/deduplication) — Deduplicate messages within the same Originator entity for a configurable period based on a specified deduplication strategy.